Updated Aug. 27, 2021, at 2 p.m. CT

-When you piggyback your mortgage—taking out two loans instead of one—you can avoid paying private mortgage insurance, an additional monthly payment required when your down payment is less than 20% of the home’s purchase price.
+When you piggyback your home loan—taking out two loans instead of one—you can avoid paying private mortgage insurance, an additional monthly payment required when your down payment is less than 20% of the home’s purchase price.

 PMI protects the lender in case you default on your loan.
 But the payments can be costly, sometimes making homeownership unattainable, for borrowers.

 Many Dupaco members asked how to avoid paying PMI when their down payment isn’t enough.
-That’s when we began offering the second mortgage option, also known as an 80/15 loan, to help homebuyers do just that.
+That’s when we began offering the second home loan option, also known as an 80/15 loan, to help homebuyers do just that.

 This option isn’t for everyone.
 But it can be an invaluable tool in certain situations.